 Adapting a Model of Integrated and In-Home Care for Safety-Net Patients with Multiple Chronic Conditions

 This project is examining an innovative care delivery model built on a partnership between Landmark Health and the Inland Empire Health Plan to deliver coordinated services to eligible Medi-Cal managed care members with multiple medical and behavioral health needs.

 Quality Measure Development: Dual Enrollees, Managed Long-Term Services and Supports, and Medicaid Innovation Accelerator Programs

-Mathematica is developing reliable and valid quality measures for certain groups of people enrolled in Medicaid who have the highest costs and greatest needs for health care and social support.
+Mathematica is developing reliable and valid quality measures for Medicaid beneficiaries with chronic or high-cost conditions and for some groups of beneficiaries enrolled in both Medicaid and Medicare.

 Research and Evaluation of the Money Follows the Person (MFP) Demonstration Grants

 The Money Follows the Person Demonstration is a federal initiative to help states reduce their reliance on institutional care for people needing long-term care, and expand options for elderly people and individuals with disabilities to receive care in the community.

 Mathematica is using a mixed-methods design approach to evaluate the Independence at Home Demonstration.
 The demonstration’s goal is to improve the provision of comprehensive, coordinated, continuous, and accessible care to chronically ill, disabled beneficiaries.